ibexa/documentation-developer/docs/guide/workflow/workflow.md

 #### Draft locking

-You can enable draft locking, so that when a user sends the draft to review, only the assigned reviewer can either edit it or unlock for editing, and no other user can take it over.
+You can enable draft locking, so that when a user sends a draft to review, only the assigned reviewer can either edit the draft or unlock it for editing, and no other user can take it over.

-Use the [Version Lock Limitation](../limitation_reference.md#wes=version-lock-limitation) together with the 'content/edit' and
+Use the [Version Lock Limitation](../limitation_reference.md#wes=version-lock-limitation) together with the `content/edit` and
-'content/unlock' Policies to enable locking drafts to specific users and prevent unassigned users from unlocking drafts that are assigned to other users.
+`content/unlock` Policies to enable locking drafts to specific users and prevent unassigned users from unlocking drafts respectively.

 ### Publishing content